Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 [Information]:[_MigrateNetworkInterfaceConfigurations] Adding NAT Pool 'LoadBalancerBEAddressNatPool' to IPConfig 'NIC-0'
 [Information]:[_MigrateNetworkInterfaceConfigurations] Migrate NetworkInterface Configurations completed
 [Information]:[_UpdateAzVmss] Saving VMSS nt0

+<<<NOTE: Start of silver cluster unavailability here.
+There will be a delay in logging here until above command in script is complete>>>

 [Information]:[UpdateVmssInstances] Initiating Update Vmss Instances
 [Information]:[UpdateVmssInstances] VMSS 'nt0' is configured with Upgrade Policy 'Automatic', so the update NetworkProfile will be applied automatically.
 [Information]:[UpdateVmssInstances] Update Vmss Instances Completed